Julian-Silvestri/StarWars/README.md

 All this app does is generate a list of a random star wars character.
 It will display basic information.
-That is it.
-Bye